Enrollment & Lottery

 (*)As long as the total number of students allowed constitutes only a small percentage of the total enrollment, as permitted by federal guidance on the Charter Schools Program.

-Returning students (students who currently attend the school and intend to return the next school year) are given priority in admission, if they notify the school of their intent to return for the next school year by the second Friday of January of each school year.
+Returning students (students who currently attend the school and intend to return the next school year) are given priority in admission.
+They can re-enroll starting on December 1st, they would need to notify the school of their intent to return for the next school year by January 28th 2022.